Nervosys/Botnix/botnix/modules/services/editors/emacs.md

 /*
 This is a nix expression to build Emacs and some Emacs packages I like from source on any distribution where Nix is installed.
-This will install all the dependencies from the nixpkgs repository and build the binary files without interfering with the host distribution.
+This will install all the dependencies from the botpkgs repository and build the binary files without interfering with the host distribution.

 To build the project, type the following from the current directory: